lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 Note that this may require a resistor divider or (for USB-C where VBUS can be up to 20V) active level translation to an acceptable voltage for the input pin.

 A Full-Speed device identifies itself by providing a 1.5k pullup resistor (to 3.3V) on the D+ line.
-The IP block produces a signal `pullup_o` that is asserted when this resistor should be presented.
+The IP block produces a signal `dp_pullup_o` that is asserted when this resistor should be presented.
 This signal will be asserted whenever the interface is enabled.
 In an FPGA implementation, this signal can drive a 3.3V output pin that is driven high when the signal is asserted and set high impedance when the signal is deasserted, and the output pin used to drive a 1.5k resistor connected on the board to the D+ line.
 Alternatively, it can be used to enable an internal 1.5k pullup on the D+ pin.

+This USB device supports the flipping of D+/D-.
+If the `pinflip` bit in {{< regref "phy_config" >}} is set, the data pins are flipped internally, meaning the 1.5k pullup resistor needs to be on the external D- line.
+To control the pullup on the D- line, this USB device features `dn_pullup_o` signal.
+Of the two pullup signals `dp_pullup_o` and `dn_pullup_o`, only one can be enabled at any time.
+As this is a Full-Speed device, `dp_pullup_o`, i.e., the pullup on D+ is used by default (`pinflip` equals zero).

 ## Hardware Interfaces